chuckbag/net/MORE/Networking/Eth-IP/README.md

 ### IP Theory
 - [Understanding IP Addressing: Everything You Ever Wanted To Know - By Chuck Semeria](https://cse.buffalo.edu/~hungngo/classes/2010/589/reading-materials/IP-addressing.pdf).
 This is actually a great guide!
 So good that I downloaded the [pdf's](layer3/IP-addressing.pdf) for backup incase I couldn't get to the link anymore.
-- TCP Performance-Tuning.
+- [TCP Performance-Tuning](layer3/tcpwindows.md).
 This is a good doc explaining how the IP sliding windows work, and how to work with them.
-- Solving ip masking problems.
-I want to create a page that helps people understand how ip's and masks work together.
-A kind of "how-to" on CIDR.
-Anyway this is where that page will be.
 - [Interactive IP Stack](http://www.cs.columbia.edu/~hgs/internet/).
 Shows the osi model and hot links describing what they are and more links and info on them.

-### Layer4 Theory
-- IP/TCP/UDP/ICMP Poster.
+- [IP/TCP/UDP/ICMP Poster](layer3/img/tcp_post.pdf).
 A nice poster to printout on a plotter.
 Shows all of the IP Stack's packets and some of their flow diagrams.

+### Layer4 Theory
 - [IPSec Theory](layer3/ipsec-theroy.md): AH/ESP

 ## Managing IP Space